 Unique Vacation: Mars Expedition

 Instruments on the probe

-The Hope probe features three instruments: the Emirates eXploration Imager (EXI), the Emirates Mars InfraRed Spectrometer (EMIRS), and the Emirates Mars Ultraviolet Spectrometer (EMUS).
+The Hope probe features three instruments: an Emirates eXploration Imager (EXI), an Emirates Mars InfraRed Spectrometer (EMIRS), and an Emirates Mars Ultraviolet Spectrometer (EMUS).

 EXI: Will study the lower atmosphere of Mars and capture high-resolution images.
 It will measure the optical depth of water ice in the atmosphere and analyze the Martian ozone.